Technogeezer50/esd2iso/README.md

 See the file USAGE.txt that's included with the download.

+> [!Note]
-If you aren't comfortable with using UNIX shells and command-line utilities, you may wish to look into "friendlier" mechanisms to obtain Windows 11 ARM installation media.
-These include Parallels Desktop's and VMware Fusion's built-in tools, or the open source CrystalFetch. (https://github.com/TuringSoftware/CrystalFetch).
+> If you aren't comfortable with using UNIX shells
+> and command-line utilities, you may wish to look into "friendlier" mechanisms to
+> obtain Windows 11 ARM installation media.
+These include Parallels Desktop's and VMware Fusion's built-in tools,

-I have limited bandwidth to respond to requests for help on how to use the utility.
+> or the open source CrystalFetch. (https://github.com/TuringSoftware/CrystalFetch).

 # Licensing